Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 ### LSM303DLH or LSM303DLHC navigation compass breakout board

 Connected to Teensy I2C bus, this IC will allow getting magnetic heading.
-MicronetToNMEA automatically detect the presence and type of LSM303DLH/DLHC on its I2C bus.
+MicronetToNMEA automatically detects the presence and type of LSM303DLH/DLHC on its I2C bus.

 ### HC-06 Bluetooth transceiver